sendhilg/water-flow-calculator/README.md

 The application prompts the user to enter values for the below at the command line.
 * `Quantity` Quantity of water poured.
 * `Row Number` Row number for the glass.
-* `Glass Nmber` Glass number on the row for which the flow needs to be calculated.
+* `Glass Number` Glass number on the row for which the flow needs to be calculated.

-To enter vaues at the command line, type the below tox command and press enter:
+To enter values at the command line, type the below tox command and press enter:

     $ tox -e flow_calculator

+Wait for tox to build the virtualenv and install dependencies.
+This may take few seconds the first time the virtualenv is built and should be faster with successive runs of tox.
+Once the virtualenv is built enter commands as below.

 ### Example
 ```
-$ tox -e flow_calculator

 Enter water quantity poured in litres:
 0.50